Dessau Dancers

 This is a fascinating mix of film genres and styles – think The Lives of Others meets Street Dance – and offers a truly unique vision of a time and a place that already seems worlds away.
 Teenage rebellious high spirits and the demand for social conformity will always create sparks – as this film demonstrates with all the vibrancy and panache of a dayglo tracksuit spinning around on a piece of cardboard.

-Ciné Sundays Deal Cinema ticket, plus pre-screening hot drink and bacon (or egg) roll from Jute Café Bar, all for £6.
+Cinema ticket, plus pre-screening hot drink and bacon (or egg) roll from Jute Café Bar, all for £6.
 Simply purchase a standard cinema ticket and add the Ciné Sundays offer to your Shopping Cart.
-Please note this offer is valid before the film only. |

 The Scooby Gang came along to DCA for a preview of Dessau Dancers before the festival - you can read their review here.